AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 <!--Services are entities which are similar to lists (static recipient groupings), except that they circulate more information and enable easy management of subscriptions and unsubscriptions via forms.-->

 There is a unique index on the field representing the internal name of the service.
 The service is linked to a folder.
 The key is FolderId.
-For more on this, see [XtkFolder](#XtkFolder).
+For more on this, refer to the [Folder table](#XtkFolder).

 The Type field specifies the delivery channel of this service: 0 for email, 1 for SMS.
 Note that services do not apply to the push notification channel.